 Fairtrade Gold comes from Fairtrade certified mines that have met the Fairtrade Standard for Gold and Associated Precious Metals for Artisanal Small Scale Mining or ‘Fairtrade Standards’.
 This includes conditions to ensure human rights, environmental protection, and health and safety requirements are upheld and maintained.
 Miners receive fair pay as well as the

 The Fairtrade Premium, paid to the mining organisation and democratically invested in the mining community, is determined from the following, metal specific calculations.

-Fairtrade and its licensed operators are audited by FLOCERT, an independent verification body, which ensures a traceable and transparent supply chain.
+Fairtrade and its Licensees and Master Licensees are audited by FLOCERT, an independent verification body, which ensures a traceable and transparent supply chain.
 Just as Fairtrade coffee or bananas are recognisable as carrying the FAIRTRADE Mark, the Fairtrade Stamp can be applied to the final gold piece so long as it has been audited from mine to market.

 Read more about the Fairtrade Gold program in the Fairtrade Gold Policy Report.

 There are three models available for businesses and makers who would like to work with Fairtrade Gold.
 The Licensee Model and Goldsmith’s Scheme are best suited to smaller businesses, while the Sourcing Program is designed for large businesses.
 These three models provide the benefit from press coverage through Fairtrade marketing activities and the support of their campaigner network.